 This study aims to investigate the effects of enhanced pre-departure orientation seminars (PDOS) for Filipino migrants using a randomized control trial.
 The study consists of two parts: the evaluation of PDOS for permanent migrants and the evaluation of PDOS for temporary migrants (OFWs).
-This pre-analysis plan only covers the evaluation of PDOS for OFWs.
+This PAP only covers the evaluation of PDOS for OFWs.

-1 This PAP draws on similar PAPs by Almeida et al. (2012) and Finkelstein et al. (2010).
+&lt;sup>1 This PAP draws on similar PAPs by Almeida et al. (2012) and Finkelstein et al. (2010).

-Every Filipino labor migrant is required by law to attend a pre-departure training (PDOS).
+Every Filipino labor migrant is required by law to attend a pre-departure training.
 For OFWs, these trainings are provided directly by labor recruiters and NGOs.
 In addition to the PDOS, HSWs are required to attend a Comprehensive Pre-Departure Education Program (CPDEP), which is provided by the Overseas Workers Welfare Administration (OWWA).

-The PDOS primarily aims to provide OFWs with information that help them to address the difficulties commonly encountered by OFWs in adjusting in their first months of life on a foreign jobsite.
-More recently, a welfare perspective was introduced to protect workers and help them achieve their objectives in seeking work abroad.
-However, despite its long history, many problems persist in the PDOS.
-The latest effort to assist OFWs in adjusting to work in a foreign country was addition of the CPDEP that consists primarily of language training and familiarization, plus additional cultural orientation and stress management modules.
+The PDOS primarily aims to provide OFWs with information that helps them to address the difficulties commonly encountered by OFWs in adjusting in their first months of life on a foreign jobsite.
+The CPDEP consists primarily of language training and familiarization, plus additional cultural orientation and stress management modules.

-This study will use a randomized control trial to evaluate the effectiveness of enhanced training modules inserted into the CPDEP, and two additional behavioral interventions to improve welfare and financial decision-making.
-It will survey roughly 2,000 household service workers migrating to Saudi Arabia (KSA) and Hong Kong (HK) and their families over a period of two years after the training takes place.
-The results of the evaluation might be used in policy formulation at OWWA and will be highly informative for deriving best practices for other migrant sending countries.
+This study uses a randomized control trial to evaluate the effectiveness of enhanced training modules inserted into the CPDEP, and two additional interventions to improve welfare and financial decision-making.
+It surveys roughly 2,000 household service workers migrating to Saudi Arabia (KSA) and Hong Kong (HK) and their families over a period of two years after the training takes place.
+The results of the evaluation might be used in policy formulation at OWWA and will be informative for deriving best practices for other migrant sending countries.